Biden offers U.S. support for democratic Mongolia

 Already a key investment target for resource giants, Mongolia could become one of the world's fastest growing economies.

-But after years on the fringes of the Soviet bloc, the land-locked country is developing its economy almost from scratch, and foreign investors need to know if its democratic government can maximize growth while handling the pressures exerted by its two giant neighbors, Russia and China.
+But after years on the fringes of the Soviet bloc, the land-locked country is developing its economy almost from scratch, and foreign investors need to know if its democratic government can maximise growth while handling the pressures exerted by its two giant neighbours, Russia and China.